Best Order Block Indicator for TradingView: How to Find One That Works (2026)

 - Ranging → Exercise caution or stay out

-This single filter eliminates the majority of losing trades.
+This single filter significantly reduces losing trades.

 Step 2: Wait for Price to Return

 Don't enter the moment an order block forms.
 Wait for price to pull back to the zone after the impulse move.
-This pullback is the actual trade setup.
+This pullback is the actual retest trade setup.

 Step 3: Confirm at the Zone

-When price reaches the order block, look for:
+When price reaches the zone, look for:

 - A candlestick reversal pattern at the zone edge

-- Volume increase as price enters the zone
+- Volume increase as price enters

 Step 4: Define Your Risk